pete-robinson/Super-Simple-ORM/README.md

 # Super-Simple-ORM
-A super-simple ORM for very small projects that require a minor database layer.
+A super-simple ORM for projects that require a minor database layer.